 Camera recording for SimpliSafe video monitoring is available on a subscription-based plan for $5 per month for a single camera, or $10 month for unlimited cameras.

 ADT, unfortunately, falls behind SimpliSafe when it comes to security cameras.
-They, too, offer wireless cameras and a video doorbell, but the resolution falls far short of its competitor.
+They, too, offer and a , but the resolution falls far short of its competitor.
 This might not seem like a huge deal, but when you consider that a clear picture can make the difference between identifying a perpetrator and letting them go free, the HD recording of SimpliSafe definitely makes a difference.

 The ADT equipment is also pretty expensive compared to SimpliSafe.
 There’s also an option for an outdoor camera, but that’s even more expensive.
 If the expense wasn’t enough, it becomes even less of a good deal when you consider that the ADT Pulse system isn’t able to record or transmit audio.